Core Concepts

 Defaults

-Current defaults are Kimi K2.5 for free tier and Claude Sonnet 4.5 for paid tier.
+Current server-runtime defaults are Kimi K2.5 for free accounts and Gemini 3 Flash for paid accounts.

 Capabilities and costs (per 1M tokens)